 2. Sulloway, FJ.
 Freud: biologist of the mind.
 New York: Basic Books; 1979, p.
 102-10, 130-1, 194.

-_____ Manuscript Proper• Title Page - includes title, full name, degrees, and institutional affiliations of all authors, including contact information for corresponding author._____ Legends (All Figures and Tables MUST have titles)
+• Title Page - includes title, full name, degrees, and institutional affiliations of all authors, including contact information for corresponding author._____ Legends (All Figures and Tables MUST have titles)

 • Abstract (approximately 150 words)